mukhal/xlm-roberta-ner/README.md

 By default, the best model on the validation set is saved to `args.output_dir`.
 This model is then loaded and tested on the test set, if `--do_eval` and `--eval_on test`.

 ## Results
 ### CoNLL-2003
-The below models were trained with the following settings:
+I tried to reproduce the results in the paper by training the models using the following settings:

 ```
 --max_seq_length=128
 --num_train_epochs 10
 --warmup_proportion=0.0
---learning_rate 3e-5
+--learning_rate 6e-5
 --gradient_accumulation_steps 4
 --dropout 0.2
 --train_batch_size 32